AndrewColinMaher/AndrewColinMaher.github.io/README.md

 ### Upcoming Updates - end Jan

-- A fix for the Video Modals on mobile devices so it displays properly on chrome.
 - An update to the mobile landscape view for better experience on home page.
 - Contact Form will have completed back end and will be in use.